infodusha/aldrin/README.md

 ## Usage

-For now, usage can be found in the example directory.
+For now, usage can be found in the 'examples' directory.

 ## Roadmap

 - Show component
-- Async components
+- Unit tests
 - Context provider
 - For component
 - Watch hook